-The committee considered establishing 2005 as the baseline year to match the Paris agreement.
+The committee considered establishing 2005 as the baseline year to match the U.S. government pledge in the Paris agreement.
 We examined two methods to estimate 2005 emissions.
 One method suggests that emissions have increased since 2005 and the other method indicates that emissions have decreased.
-The committee adopted 2016 as the baseline because it is the only year for which a solid inventory has been conducted.
+The committee adopted 2016 as the baseline because that is the only year for which a solid inventory has been conducted.

-Four main clean-energy strategies were identified to reduce emissions.
+Four clean energy strategies must be pursued to reduce emissions.

-- Produce local renewable energy - Prioritize energy efficiency in buildings and facilities - Decarbonize transportation with more-efficient vehicles, use of biofuels, better bike and pedestrian infrastructure, and transition to electric vehicles - Credit for forest conservation investments by the City
+- Produce local renewable energy • - Prioritize energy efficiency in buildings and • facilities - Decarbonize transportation with more efficient • vehicles, use of biofuels, better bike and pedestrian infrastructure, and transition to electric vehicles - Utilization of carbon offsets through forest conservation and land management

-The plan provides a pathway, outlined in the Implementation chapter, for the City of Whitefish to steadily reduce greenhouse gas emissions through 2025.
+The plan provides a pathway for the City of Whitefish to steadily reduce greenhouse gas emissions through 2025.
 The road to carbon neutrality in Whitefish and beyond is less certain, but the plan provides a set of principles and specific strategies that will help meet this aspirational goal.